 Some Republicans, including former Defense Secretary Donald Rumsfeld, say a system of royalties outlined in the treaty would force rich countries to give to poorer ones.
 DeMint also calls the accord a method of forcing a “backdoor Kyoto protocol” that would lead the U.S. to adopt cap-and-trade restrictions on carbon emissions that Congress hasn’t approved.

 Companies involved in international trade, including Lockheed Martin Corp.
-(LMT) and Verizon Communications Inc. (VZ), are seeking approval of the treaty.
+(LMT:US) and Verizon Communications Inc. (VZ:US), are seeking approval of the treaty.
 They say it would help resolve disputes over matters such as tapping rare-earth minerals that aid in making high-technology products and in deploying undersea communications cable.

 To contact the reporter on this story: Laura Litvan in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: John Walcott at email@example.com